 How long does it take?

-- Chapter 7: A typical case takes 3-4 months to complete.
+- Chapter 7: A typical case takes from 3 to 6 months to complete.

 - Chapter 13: The payment plan lasts 3 or 5 years depending on your income.
 Upon completion, most unsecured debt balances will be written off.